 In response to the need for safe, affordable childcare, Walk In Love has started a network of daycare facilities throughout the Arusha area.
 With the oversight of The Ministry of Social Welfare, we are working to start and support multiple, small-scale, sustainable daycare facilities.
 Through this model we are providing the resource of high quality childcare to at-risk families for an affordable cost.
 We are working with families whose children are living in orphanages, single parent families (mostly single mothers) who do not have family available to care for their young children and two parent families who benefit from the resource of daycare so that both parents can be employed and increase the earning capacity of the family.
 Daycare must be available in their local neighborhood, within easy access to their home and workplace.

 The Kisongo Center

-The Kisongo Center, located in Kisongo village on the outskirts of Arusha, Tanzania is our first center and serves as the main office for our operations.
+The Kisongo Center, located in Kisongo village on the outskirts of Arusha, Tanzania is serves as the main office for our operations.
 The Kisongo Center is a teaching facility for the additional staff who are hired to work at satellite locations around the Arusha area.
 This center is currently at full capacity with 30 children ages 0-5 years attending Monday through Friday.
 This center has brought encouragement and hope to Kisongo families and provides a model of how communities can benefit from the presence of a quality childcare facility.

 Walk In Love was approached by the Ministry of Social Welfare to start a second center near one of the large open-air markets.
 The government has decided to make it illegal for mothers working in the market to bring their children to sit with them in their market stalls.
 Social Welfare is concerned about the safety and wellbeing of the children.
 However, there was no childcare available to the women working in the market.
 The Market Center was established to meet this need.
 This center is walking distance to the market and has enough room for 50 kids.